Cannabis in New York

 On March 30, 2021, both houses of the New York State Legislature approved legislation to legalize recreational marijuana.
 The bill was signed into law by former New York Governor Andrew Cuomo on March 31, 2021.
 The law also resulted in previous marijuana-related criminal records in the state of New York being expunged.
-As of October 2021 New York State prohibited employers from testing both prospective and current employees for cannabis use or otherwise discriminating against employees who use cannabis outside of work hours.
+As of October 2021, New York State prohibited employers from testing both prospective and current employees for cannabis use or otherwise discriminating against employees who use cannabis outside of work hours.

+Smoking marijuana in public is subject to the same enforcement and penalties as smoking tobacco.
+Local laws such as the Smoke Free Air Act prohibit the burning of marijuana or its use in electronic cigarettes in most public spaces.

 History

 Prohibition (1927)

 In 1914, New York first began to restrict cannabis by requiring a prescription to obtain the drug.
 In an amendment to the Boylan Bill, they added "Cannabis indica, which is the Indian hemp from which the East Indian drug called hashish is manufactured," to the city's list of restricted drugs.
 The New York Times on the following day commented: "Devotees of hashish are now hardly numerous enough here to count, but they are likely to increase as other narcotics become harder to obtain."
 In their study of the history of marijuana prohibition, Richard J. Bonnie & Charles H. Whitebread note that "only four articles about marijuana appeared in the major New York newspaper during the entire period from 1914 until 1927."
 In 1927, New York removed the medical purposes and restricted cannabis completely.

 In New York City, there were more than 41000 lbs of marijuana growing like weeds throughout the boroughs until 1951, when the "White Wing Squad", headed by the Sanitation Department General Inspector John E. Gleason, was charged with destroying the many pot farms that had sprouted up across the city.
 The Brooklyn Public Library reports: this group was held to a high moral standard and was prohibited from "entering saloons, using foul language, and neglecting horses."
 The Squad found the most weed in Queens but even in Brooklyn dug up "millions of dollars" worth of the plants, many as "tall as Christmas trees".
 Gleason oversaw incineration of the plants in Woodside, Queens.